cevaho/cogip-php-sql/readme.md

     - Invoices pages(list invoices display, single detail page, adding new one);

 * Cédric :
-    - Society pages(list invoices display, single detail page, adding new one, delete existing one);
+    - Society pages(list invoices display, single detail page, adding new one, delete existing one, modify contact page);

+* both have tested multiple Tables and sql queries in order to modify any information in the database, mixing pages, fixing bugs, sanitizing data, learning how phpMyAdmin works (unique key bugs,...).

 * Dorian :
-    - Architecture MVC (controler, vue), splitting the original php files in models and vues, loading the vue depending on the url parameters;
+    - Architecture MVC (controler, vue), splitting the original php files in models and vues, loading the vue depending on the url parameters; admin daschboard, adding new user, session (?);
-    - Daschboard admin (index.php);

 ## Searchable site